NSO-developer/nso-gitbook/huawei-nce/README.md

   This document describes the huawei-nce NED.

-  The NED covers 2 features: `IP_services_feature` and `DWDM_feature` and only one can be enabled at a time (under the ned-settings section).
+  The NED covers 3 features: `IP_services_feature`, `DWDM_feature` and `NCE-FAN-feature` and only one can be enabled at a time (under the ned-settings section).
-  By default, both features are disabled and before starting to use the NED, the first setting that must be done by the user is to enable one of the 2 features, as below:
+  By default, all 3 features are disabled and before starting to use the NED, the first setting that must be done by the user is to enable one of the 3 features, as below:

    - enable `IP-services-feature`